Featured Process: It’s fall, after all

 - November can be drab and dismal, and it may seem that it’s always raining.
-However, the total precipitation for November is only slightly above the yearly average, and it has the same number of rainy days, on average, as the summer months.
+However, the total precipitation for November in Ontario is less than 8% above the monthly average, and it has about 14% more rainy/snowy days.
+Precipitation in November in different parts of Canada can be found here.
 Keep track of rainy/snowy and sunny November days, and see which “wins” this year.
 Go out and enjoy the first snowfalls!

 - The woods are indeed quiet now, but not silent.
 Listen carefully on calm days and you may hear the soft chirps and squeaks, barely audible by humans, of the Common (or Masked) Shrew.
 They are believed to use echolocation (similar to bats) to navigate and explore objects.
 Here’s some great video of the European analog to our Common Shrew.

 - The South Taurid meteor shower (page down), debris shed by Comet 2P/Encke, peaks around Nov.
-4/5, but the full Hunter's moon will obscure it.
+4/5/6, but moonlight increases each night.

 - The moon, having passed by Jupiter around Halloween, is close to Saturn on the 1st and 2nd.